 When you make carrot bacon is important to watch out for the oven closely after you turn the carrots; you might burn the strips!
 Look!

-Eat your plant-based bacon as you would typically do with bacon—either side by side with your tofu scramble (see tofu scramble recipe), Vegan BLT, or inside of any sandwich or veggie burger.
+Eat your plant-based bacon as you would typically do with bacon—either side by side with your tofu scramble (see tofu scramble recipe), sweet potato breakfast hash, Vegan BLT, or inside of any sandwich or veggie burger.
 It makes a great side dish in general.

 Carrots are always present in our kitchen, either as maple bacon carrots or in many other ways.